KonradHoeffner/RIO/README.md

 **Fig. 1.** *RIO - GFO-light embedding (overview)*

 The main difference to the [original version of RIO](https://github.com/Onto-Med/RIO/releases/tag/2017-07-24) is a new interpretation of the notion of situation.
-Whereas in the original RIO, the treatment situations possessed (*gfo:has_property*) some properties (including composite risk properties), i.e., were bearers of properties, a situation in GFO-light (and correspondingly also in the new RIO) is understood as a combination of properties (*gfo-light:attributive*), i.e., a situation consists of (gfo-light:hasPart) attributives.
+Whereas in the original RIO, the treatment situations possessed (*gfo:has_property*) some properties (including composite risk properties), i.e., were bearers of properties, a situation in GFO-light (and correspondingly also in the new RIO) is understood as a combination of properties (*gfo-light:Attributive*), i.e., a situation consists of (*gfo-light:hasSituationPart*) attributives.

 The class *Risk* could be omitted.
 The individual properties do not have to be encapsulated in composite risk properties, but can be assigned directly to the treatment situation.
 Each subclass of *Risk_situation* (e.g., *Dura_mater_infection_risk_situation*) represents a risk type by restrictions of the properties determining the risk of this type (e.g., patient age ≤ 5 months, meningitis vaccination = false and antibiotic prevention = false).
 Potential risk situations containing these properties in the defined ranges are classified automatically as risk situations of corresponding types.

-A further simplification is that in GFO-light points in time of a process can be assigned directly to the process itself (see *pointInTimeOf* in **Fig.1**), without a detour via its temporal extension (*gfo:Chronoid*).
+A further simplification is that in GFO-light points in time of a process can be assigned directly to the process itself (see *temporalPartOf* in **Fig.1**), without a detour via its temporal extension (*gfo:Chronoid*).

-In addition, some object properties from GFO-light (e.g., *gfo-light:existsIn* and *gfo-light:causes*) could be reused so that it was no longer necessary to define similar properties (*risk_in_phase*, *risk_for_adverse_situation* and *succeeding_situation*) in RIO.
+In addition, some object properties from GFO-light (e.g., *gfo-light:processPartOf*, *gfo-light:situationPartOf* and *gfo-light:leadsTo*) could be reused so that it was no longer necessary to define similar properties (*risk_in_phase*, *risk_for_adverse_situation* and *succeeding_situation*) in RIO.

 A small example ([examples/rio-example.ttl](examples/rio-example.ttl)) illustrates the identification (reasoning) of risks for a bacterial infection during cochlear implantation in infants.
 Five KPIs are defined (as subclasses of the class *KPI*), each of which has a subclass with a property restriction (**Tab.
 1**).

 <table>
     <tr><th>KPI class</th><th>KPI subclass</th><th>KPI restriction</th></tr>